woodcrafty/reck/README.rst

 *classmethod* somerecord.\ **_set_defaults**\ (*defaults*)

-    Class method that sets new defaults from an existing mapping of the form {fieldname: default}, sequence of (fieldname, default) tuples, or instance of the class.
+    Class method that sets new defaults from an existing mapping of fieldname-default_value pairs, or sequence of (fieldname, default) tuples, or instance of the class.
 Alternatively, defaults can be disabled by passing ``record.NO_DEFAULT``.

 somerecord.\ **_asdict**\ ()

-    Return a new ``OrderedDict`` which maps fieldnames to their corresponding values.
+    Return a new ``collections.OrderedDict`` which maps fieldnames to their corresponding values.

 somerecord.\ **_fieldnames**